uacaps/CAPSPhotoView/README.md

 ## CAPSPhotoView (PRE-RELEASE)

-A pop-out, facebook-style photo viewer for showing an image from a UIImageView or button
+CAPSPhotoView is a pop-out, facebook-style photo viewer for showing an image.
+It can be opened with a fade-in animation as well as a modal animation.
+CAPSPhotoView can be triggered from anywhere, i.e. button, tap-gesture, etc.

+The following features are included in CAPSPhotoView:

+* Fade-in from UIImageView (supports UIImageViews with corner radius)
+* Open CAPSPhotoView with modal animation
+* Swipe up/down to close
+* Close button
+* Close animation back to original UIImageView or off-screen for modal
+* Tap to show/hide detail view
+* Double-tap to zoom
+* Pinch to zoom

 ## Installation